Rotate & Flip Video Online

-Fix sideways phone footage, mirror selfies for front-camera correction, or flip clips for creative symmetry.
-Rotate 90°, 180°, or 270° and optionally flip horizontal or vertical — then export a upright MP4 ready to publish.
+Fix sideways phone footage, correct upside-down drone shots, mirror selfie recordings for natural text orientation, or flip clips for creative symmetry effects.
+Rotate 90°, 180°, or 270° and optionally mirror horizontal or vertical — then export an upright MP4 that displays correctly everywhere, not just on the device that recorded it.

 How to rotate or flip a video online